ABA Required Disclosures/Consumer Data

 Members of our faculty participate in nationally and internationally recognized scholarship.
 Law faculty also act as consultants to the federal courts, to Maine's Supreme Judicial Court, to the Governor and various legislative committees, and to the national and state bar associations.
 Additional information on Maine Law's faculty is available here.

 The University of Maine School of Law is housed in the beautiful coastal city of Portland, Maine.
 Located on the edge of the University of Southern Maine campus, the Maine Law building is seven stories tall and houses all law school faculty offices, student services, administrative, and library staff offices.
 The Law building has three large classrooms as well as multiple seminar style classrooms all wired for laptop use.
 The law building houses the Donald Garbrecht Law Library which has over 500,000 volumes and offers students database access and trainings to HeinOnline, WestLaw, Lexis-Nexis, as well as many other electronic resources.
 Adjacent to the Law Building is the Cumberland Legal Aid Clinic which houses the General Practice Clinic, Juvenile Justice Clinic, Prisoner Assistance Clinic.
-The Refugee and Human Rights Clinic as well as the Intellectual Property Law Clinic is located in the law building on the 5th floor.
+The Refugee and Human Rights Clinic is located in the law building on the 5th floor.

 Additional information on our Cumberland Legal Aid Clinic and its commitment to public service, is available here.